 Professional licensing issues can be particularly difficult for individuals with any type of criminal conviction.
 This can depend on the type of license sought, the type of offense, and the circumstances.
-At Lype Dest Smith Lawyers, we represent all types of licensed professionals including individuals with a criminal history.
-We take great pride in helping our clients achieve their career goals.
+At Lype Dest Smith Lawyers, we represent all types of licensed professionals, including individuals with a criminal history.
+If you’re wondering what professional license can a convicted felon get, we take great pride in helping our clients navigate those challenges and achieve their career goals.

 Get a Consultation Today!